 ” he is a man of an imagination sublimated and eccentric; propitious neither to the regular display of sound judgment, nor to steady perseverance in a systematic plan of conduct”

 But David McCullough, author of the Pulitzer Prize-winning biography “John Adams,” describes Adams this way:

 “The common, superficial understanding of him is as vain, irritable, obstinate, difficult and opinionated, that little fat fellow between two Virginians, Washington and Jefferson.
 The fact is, he was full of life, high-spirited, affectionate, loyal to friends, a kind and a dedicated father and husband, who traveled further in the service of his country than anyone before him, and at greater risk.”

 John Adams on Religion

 Adams was a direct descendant of American Puritans (Calvinists) and grew up in a New England Congregationalist church where his father was a Deacon.
 When many Congregational churches turned toward Unitarianism, he turned with them.
 He was also fully exposed to the European Enlightenment while in France, assuring that he would become a free thinker.
 He was suspicious of priests, whether

 and declared fervently that it was not the case that only Calvinists would go to heaven.

-On the other hand, despite his animosity toward Calvinism, John Adams extolled the sovereignty of God in a language of the deepest feeling.
+On the other hand, despite his animosity toward Calvinism, John Adams extolled the sovereignty of God in a language of the most profound feeling.
 Whenever he spent any time thinking of the enormity and grandeur of the universe, the Milky Way, and the “stupendous orbits of the suns,” he said,

 In acclaiming God’s greatness, Adams also recognized his — and humankind’s — finiteness.